Overview

 1. Connect Your Jira Account

-- Navigate to CrewAI Enterprise Integrations
+- Navigate to CrewAI AMP Integrations

 - Find Jira in the Authentication Integrations section